Go To Previous Page

 1. Veterinarian

-Veterinarians, commonly known as vets, are the primary caregivers for animals.
-They diagnose and treat illnesses, perform surgeries, and offer preventive care for pets, livestock, and wildlife.
+Veterinarians, or vets, are the main caregivers for animals.
+They diagnose illnesses, treat injuries, perform surgeries, and provide preventive care for pets, livestock, and wildlife.

 Educational Qualification: